ember-learn/ember-blog/source/2020-09-11-the-ember-times-issue-163.md

 ## [EmberJS with REST API 💪](https://github.com/ember-learn/ember-blog/pull/768)

 [John Costanzo (@jrock2004)](https://twitter.com/jrock2004) wrote a blog titled [EmberJS with REST API](https://github.com/ember-learn/ember-blog/pull/768).
 The blog details about how to get your APIs to work well with Ember Data out of the box if it follows REST API conventions.
-In case your APIs don't follow the REST conventions, the post details about modifying your Ember App' serializer to make them work.
+If in case your APIs don't follow the REST conventions, the post details about how to modify your Ember App' serializer to make them work.

-You should head over to [the blog post](https://github.com/ember-learn/ember-blog/pull/768) and give it a read.

 ---